aldoranx/vagrant/README.md

     $ vagrant box add Centos/7

-In your VagrantFile you can add your VM box before doing a vagrat up.
+In your VagrantFile you can add your VM box before doing a vagrant up.

     $ Vagrant.configure("2") do |config|
        config.vm.box = "Centos/7"
-   end

 Start Vagrant Box.
 This commande will start the VM on the selected provider that you choose in the previous step